Resources for Students

 Interfaith Scholars is a group of freshman and sophomore students who meet six times a semester to learn about each other’s faith traditions and to improve their skills at interfaith dialogue.
 The group also takes field trips to various local places of worship.
 Students apply to the program at the beginning of their first year.

-Wooster Christian Fellowship is affiliated nationally with InterVarsity Christian Fellowship.
+Wooster Christian Fellowship (WCF) is affiliated nationally with InterVarsity Christian Fellowship.
 The group meets weekly for worship, teaching, and fellowship as well as offering occasional retreats, conferences, and camps.
-The group also sponsors a number of small group Bible studies, and affiliated student groups like WordUp!.
+The group also sponsors a number of small group Bible studies and affiliated student groups, like WordUp!.

-Jewish life on campus centers around the Hillel group.
-It works to increase the appreciation and observance of Judaism, welcoming non-Jewish students who are interested.
+Jewish life on campus centers around the Hillel student group.
+Hillel works to increase the appreciation and observance of Judaism, and is open and welcoming to Jewish and non-Jewish students.
 The group sponsors activities for the entire campus, including traditional Jewish religious celebrations, guest lectures, movies, and discussions.
 The activities of the Hillel community are supported, in part, by the Lottie Kornfeld Endowment.

 Muslim life on campus centers on Noor.
-Noor exists to inform the campus community about the rich Islamic tradition and heritage; as such, its membership is open to all members of campus.
-It also provides a community for Muslim students and arranges periodic trips to the area mosque, special meal arrangements for Ramadan, and observances of major religious holidays.
+Noor exists to inform the campus community about the rich Islamic tradition and heritage, and welcomes anyone who is interested in learning more about Islam.
+Noor also provides a community for Muslim students and arranges periodic trips to the area mosque, special meal arrangements for Ramadan, and observances of major religious holidays.

 Congregations in the Wooster area welcome students to their services and to their community life.
 A number of congregations welcome student participation in their choirs or offer employment opportunities.
 A directory is available on the RSL webpage.

-For more information, please contact Alex Serna-Wallander, Chaplain and Director of Religious & Spiritual Life, at 330-263-2558 or firstname.lastname@example.org.
+For more information, please contact Erin Guzmán, Interim Director of Religious & Spiritual Life, at 330-263-2558.

 Student Government Association

 The Student Government Association (SGA) is the formal assembly of the student body that is an advocate for student concerns through five committees; Outreach and Diversity, Public Relations, Student Services, and Student Advocacy.
 Additionally, SGA provides various campus services, such as transportation to/from Cleveland-Hopkins and Canton-Akron airports at College breaks.
 The Senators (elected by specific graduating years) and the Cabinet members (elected by the entire college) each have specific responsibilities and participate in weekly Senate meetings and Cabinet meetings.
-For more information, please contact Monét Davis, Student President, email@example.com.
+For more information, please consult the SGA website: https://sga.spaces.wooster.edu/.

 Approximately, 100 active student organizations are chartered by Campus Council.
 These organizations are open to any interested students and provide a variety of activities for students to participate in outside the classroom.
 They include academic, art and culture, club sports, faith based, fraternities and sororities, honorary, media, multi-ethnic, performance, special interest, and volunteer/service organizations.
 If a student wants to start a new student organization, that is also an option!
 For more information, please visit the Lowry Center and Student Activities Office in Lowry Center or visit our website.